 LOVE the environment?
-Want to share your passion?
+Want to share your passion and earn volunteer hours?

 Florida Oceanographic Society has summer volunteer opportunities for teens ages 15-17

-Independent Beach Cleanups: Ideal for students who can’t make a weekly commitment.
+Ideal for students who need a flexible schedule and are not able to make a weekly commitment.
 This volunteer program allows participants to conduct a beach cleanup at their convenience.
 It is as easy as registering to be a Florida Oceanographic volunteer, downloading the approved app, and beginning your cleanup.
-If you are looking to get credit for volunteer hours, you must get pre-approval from Florida Oceanographic’s Volunteer Coordinator.
+If you are looking to get credit for volunteer hours, you must get pre-approval from Florida Oceanographic Society’s Volunteer Coordinator.
 Available for Martin and St. Lucie County residents only.
 This is ongoing with no application deadline.

 All Prospective Applicants Should: